Privacy and Your Rights

 You have a right to be informed about services, options and costs in a clear

-& open way.
+and open way.
 This includes clear information around external service providers to enable you to

 make the most appropriate service selection.
 When necessary, we can help you find an interpreter.